pbo-linaro/crossroad/doc/crossroad.rst

 --version                               Show program's version number and exit -h, --help                              Show the help message and exit.
 If a *TARGET* is provided, show information about this platform.
--l, --list-targets                      List all known targets -L, --list-targets                      List all projects for a given target.
+-l, --list-targets                      List all known targets -L, --list-projects                     List all projects for a given target.
 -c, --compress                          Compress an archive (zip support only), with the given name, of the named platform/projects.
 -s, --symlink                           Create a symbolic link of the named platform.
 --reset                                 Effectively delete TARGET's tree.
 Don't do this if you have important data saved in there.
+-r, --run                               Run the given shell script inside the cross-build environment.
+-n, --no-exit-after-run                 Do not exit the cross-build environment after running the script.
+Otherwise exit immediately and return the script's return value.

 USAGE AND EXAMPLES
 ==================